fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 Previously, we have bound to the undefined scope variable myDataSource.

-Set the `DataSource` to a JSON following the FusionChart's JSON format.
+Set the `myDataSource` to a JSON following the FusionChart's JSON format.
 Please refer [here]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angularjs#convert-tabular-data-into-json-format-3 '@@open-newtab') for the basic JSON structure.

 ```
 app.controller('MyController', function($scope) {